dancespiele/dancespiele_api/README.md

-# Dancespiele API
+# Spielcrypto API

-Dancespiele API is the API to set the percentages of price coin increment for after [Dancespiele Worker](https://github.com/dancespiele/dancaspiele_worker) add stop loss when the price coin achieve this increment.
+Spielcrypto API is the API to set the percentages of price coin increment for after [Spielcrypto Worker](https://github.com/dancespiele/spielcrypto_worker) add stop loss when the price coin achieve this increment.

 ## Requirements